Minimal and nearly minimal measure expansions in connected unimodular groups: Introduction

 The Cauchy--Davenport theorem asserts that if $X$ and $Y$ are nonempty subsets of the group $\ZZ/p\ZZ$ of prime order $p$, then

 where we set $X+Y :=\{ x+y : x\in X, y \in Y\}$.
-The condition for the equality to happen is essentially given by Vosper's theorem~\cite{Vosper}, which states that if
+The condition for $X$ and $Y$ to have minimal expansion (i.e. equality happens in the above inequality) is essentially given by Vosper's theorem~\cite{Vosper}, which states that if

-then $X$ and $Y$ must be arithmetic progression with the same common difference.
-When the equality nearly happens, one might expect that $X$ and $Y$ are instead contained in arithmetic progressions with slightly larger cardinalities.
-This was confirmed with sharp exponent bound by Freiman~\cite{Freiman} for small $|X|$ and $|Y|$.
-The optimal statement believed to be true for $X=Y$, known as the $(3k-4)$-conjecture for $\ZZ/p\ZZ$, remains wide open more than 60 years after the corresponding statement for $\ZZ$ was proven by Freiman~\cite{Freiman59}.
-In the mean time, we see many similar results obtained for other abelian groups; see e.g.~\cite{Kneser, Kem60, DF03, GreenRuzsa06, T18, G19, Lev20}.
-In another direction, we also see many progresses in the study of small expansions in the nonabelian settings; see~\cite{BGT}, in particular, for the classification of approximate groups by Breuillard, Green, and Tao; see also e.g.~\cite{Helfgott08, BGS10, BV12, Hrushovski, PS16, BM18, Hru20}.
-These two trends together suggest that the theory of minimal and nearly minimal expansion can be extended to the nonabelian settings as well.
-In this paper, we take a step towards realizing this intuition by considering an inequality by Kemperman, the continuous nonabelian counterpart of the Cauchy--Davenport theorem, and effectively determining the necessary and sufficient conditions for equality and near equality to happen.
+then $X$ and $Y$ must be arithmetic progressions with the same common difference.
+When $X$ and $Y$ have nearly minimal expansion (i.e. the equality nearly happens), one might expect that $X$ and $Y$ are instead contained in arithmetic progressions with slightly larger cardinalities.
+This was confirmed by Freiman~\cite{Freiman} for small $X=Y$ even though the optimal statement, known as the $(3k-4)$-conjecture for $\ZZ/p\ZZ$, remains wide open.
+Similar results were also obtained for other abelian groups; see e.g.~\cite{Kneser, Kem60, DF03, GreenRuzsa06, T18, G19, Lev20}.

+This paper considers Kemperman's analog of the Cauchy--Davenport theorem to connected unimodular locally compact nonabelian groups.
+We will determine the conditions for equality to happen and the condition for equality nearly happen when the group is compact.
+Our work is inspired by recent progresses in the study of small expansions in the nonabelian settings; see~\cite{BGT}, in particular, for the classification of approximate groups by Breuillard, Green, and Tao; see also~\cite{Helfgott08, BGS10, BV12, Hrushovski, PS16, BM18, Hru20}.

 Throughout, let $G$ be a connected locally compact group, and $\mu_G$ a left Haar measure on $G$.
 We further assume that $G$ is unimodular (i.e., the measure $\mu_G$ is invariant under right translation), so $\mu_G$ behaves like an appropriate notion of size.
 This assumption holds in many situations of interest (e.g, when $G$ is compact, discrete, a nilpotent Lie group, a semisimple Lie group, etc).
 As usual, for $A, B\subseteq G$, we set $AB:=\{ ab: a\in A, b\in B \}$ and let $A^n$ be the $n$-fold product of $A$ for $n \in \NN^{>0}$.
 In~\cite{Kemperman}, Kemperman proved that if $A, B \subseteq G$ are nonempty and compact, then